 Urban Connection to Wine Country

-Downtown St. Catharines marks a new course for the Wine Council of Ontario’s official Wine Route, as wine enthusiasts are directed along St. Paul Street, linking Niagara’s three major wine regions: Bench Wineries in Lincoln, Twenty Valley and Niagara-on-the-Lake.
+Downtown St. Catharines marks a new course for the Wine Council of Ontario’s official Wine Route, as wine enthusiasts are directed along St. Paul Street, linking Niagara’s major wine regions: the Niagara Bench Lands and Niagara-on-the-Lake.
 This route provides wine and culinary tourists, a burgeoning market of 1.8 million people annually, with an expanded urban experience by introducing them to the restaurants, pubs and boutiques unique to downtown St. Catharines.

 Major Sports Tourism Accomplishments